beckym223/manual_work/E6_long_edited.md

 that the presence of a positive externality gives rise to a basis for intervention; if the external- ity is dynamic and temporary, then temporary
-3 Another example of misapplication of good theory was the early defense, such as that of Hagen (1958), of protection because of a domestic distortion.
-But it took the development of the theory of domestic distortions to cor- rect that, as is discussed below.
-38 Some of Johnson's (1958) research on trade and growth went some way toward refuting this proposition, but still in a 2 x 2 framework.
-Moreover, Johnson's work implied that labor-abundant countries would, while accu- mulating capital, undergo "ultra anti-trade biassed" growth, which seemed to support import substitution.

 ### ---Economics-1997-0-13.txt---